How to Receive VA Benefits

-New Students: The next step is to create an account and apply for benefits through the VA VONAPP portal.
-Most students will use the 22-1990 for Post 9/11 benefits.
-Dependent will use the 22-1990E to start Post 9/11 benefits.
+New Students: The next step is to create an account and apply for benefits through the VA eBenefits webpage.
+Most students will be able to follow the prompts and answer the questions to receive the correct benefits.

 FAFSA is the Federal Student Aid program.
 Pell grants and many other financial aid benefits should not affect VA status or benefits.
 This will also allow students to be eligible for UNC scholarships.

 In order to ensure a smooth process and avoid delays in VA payments, students must stop by Veterans Services with their DD -214 / NGB-22 (proof of service) and Certificate of Eligibility (proof of VA benefits) to the UNC School Certifying Officials, located within the Registrar's Office in Bear Commons.
 They can also be emailed at VA.SCO@unco.edu.
 Payment may be delayed if this step is not complete.